syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 Returns the payment on the principal for a given period, for an investment based on periodic, constant payments and a constant interest rate.

 #### Syntax
-PPMT(rate, per, nper, pv, fv, type),
+PPMT(rate, per, number_of_periods, present_value, future_value, type),

 #### Where:
 * **rate** is the interest rate per period.
-* **per** specifies the period and must be in the range of 1 to nper.
+* **per** specifies the period and must be in the range of 1 to number_of_periods.
-* **nper** is the total number of payment periods in an annuity.
+* **number_of_periods** is the total number of payment periods in an annuity.
-* **pv** is the present value - the total amount that a series of future payments is worth now.
+* **present_value** is the present value - the total amount that a series of future payments is worth now.
-* **fv** is the future value or a cash balance that you may want to attain after the last payment is made.
-If fv is omitted, it is assumed to be 0 (zero), that is, the future value of a loan is 0.
+* **future_value** is the future value or a cash balance that you may want to attain after the last payment is made.
+If future_value is omitted, it is assumed to be 0 (zero), that is, the future value of a loan is 0.
 * **type** is the number 0 or 1 and indicates when payments are due.
 If type equals:
   * 0 - Payments are due at the end of the period.
   * 1 - Payments are due at the beginning of the period.

 #### Remarks
-* Make sure that you are consistent about the units you use for specifying rate and nper.
-If you make monthly payments on a four-year loan at 12 percent annual interest, use 12%/12 for rate and 4*12 for nper.
-If you make annual payments on the same loan, use 12% for rate and 4 for nper.
+* Make sure that you are consistent about the units you use for specifying rate and number_of_periods.
+If you make monthly payments on a four-year loan at 12 percent annual interest, use 12%/12 for rate and 4*12 for number_of_periods.
+If you make annual payments on the same loan, use 12% for rate and 4 for number_of_periods.

 ### PROB
 Returns the probability whose values are in a range between two limits.
 If upper_limit is not supplied, returns the probability that values in x_range are equal to lower_limit.